mhglover/mdah-dspace-scripts/README.md

 mdah-dspace-scripts
 ===================

-A collection of scripts for working with dspace
+A collection of scripts for working with DSpace